New Work: Your Essential Guide To The Future of Work

 What sets New Work apart from traditional management and the discussion about the future of work is its approach.
 New Work doesn’t just change work methods such as digital vs. analog communication, or paper vs. online bookkeeping.
 It alters the relationship between worker and work and leader and employee.

 With New Work, you place passion at the center, people before machines, and use technology to better the jobs and lives of employees.
-This frees them to follow their goals, really connect with work, and contribute all those great new ideas and new-found motivation to your company and mission.
+This frees them to follow their goals, really connect with their tasks, and contribute all those great new ideas and new-found motivation to your company and mission.

 Employees become members of their community and fully integrate work into their life, rather than having to seek a work-life balance.
 Managers and leaders nurture and guide their talent so employees become what they want (and then benefit from the improved ideas and productivity of those team members).
 This together represents a new way of viewing work that places the strengths of people at the core, and with the assistance of technology, makes work more human.